DeclanChidlow/vale.rocks/src/posts/the-implementation-of-this-site.md

 In the hours following the playtest, I worked on porting my site over, and by the end of the day, I already had the broad strokes down.
 Now, my site is fully functioning on Origami with many additive bells and whistles that weren't previously possible with Adduce.
 The language is still maturing, but I'm loving it!

+### Footnotes/Endnotes/Sidenotes

+I like being able to add extra information, tangents, or conjecture to my writing, but I don't always wish to clutter or disrupt the main flow of text.
+Footnotes [^1] are great for this, but the typical implementation is less than ideal as it has users jumping all over the page every time they wish to read one.

+Thus, I've come up with my own implementation.
+By default, footnotes are marked up as anchors to the definition at the end of the page in standard HTML, but the experience of this is greatly improved by some JavaScript-based progressive enhancement.
+Assuming the JavaScript is available and active, clicking a footnote reference in a horizontally challenged viewport will open it in a popover.
+If the viewport is sufficiently wide, then the footnotes also manifest as sidenotes in the page's right margin.

+This overall experience is very much influenced by [Gwern's implementation and research](https://gwern.net/sidenote) and is implemented on my site via my own [`footnotes.js`](https://vale.rocks/assets/scripts/footnotes.js), though I've also provided a [reference implementation on CodePen](https://codepen.io/OuterVale/pen/ogvGVdq).

+### Hero Puddle

+On the [landing page](/) of my site, I have an interactive fluid simulation.
+Very much inspired and based on [the one by Arjun Nair](https://batmannair.com/puddle.js), my implementation ([`puddle.js`](/assets/scripts/puddle.js)) is greatly simplified and provides greatly improved performance.

+### Comments

+Given that this is a static site and my readership is generally of the variety that frequents GitHub, I've employed [Giscus](https://giscus.app) for comment functionality.
+This essentially uses the [discussion page](https://github.com/DeclanChidlow/vale.rocks/discussions) of my website's repo on GitHub as a database.

+### Link icons

+Hyperlinks are the backbone of the web, and I employ some rudimentary CSS regex to prefix most links with icons to indicate if they link to an anchor within the page, a page within this site, or an external location.
+While it would be possible to extend beyond this and start fetching favicons for each link as seen in [TurnTrout's 'The Pond'](https://turntrout.com), I feel that is beyond scope for my site and adds unnecessary complexity.

+### Advanced Figures

+Without JavaScript, my figures will display as you'd expect of any other site, with the content followed by a `figcaption` when available.
+With JavaScript, a bit more is possible.

+Figures containing images get a quite literal glow up.
+The image of the figure is duplicated, aligned behind the actual image, and blurred to permit a glow effect.
+This glow effect helps figures feel more like part of the page, rather than something slapped into it.

+For applicable cases, figures will open into full-screen lightboxes when clicked.
+These lightboxes display the caption, attribution, and alt text as available.

+I've got a [reference implantation on CodePen](https://codepen.io/OuterVale/pen/QwLOyPM) of the glow and lightbox functionality, which is used in production on this site as [`figures.js`](https://vale.rocks/assets/scripts/figures.js).

+Also, as part of my figures, I have classes set up that allow for censoring or allowing inversion of images.
+On posts like [My Experience Biohacking](/posts/my-experience-biohacking), where there are some slightly bloody images, or situations where I may need to hide a spoiler, I can blur the content until hovered or focused.

+As for inversion, certain images such as graphs may have solid white backgrounds, so it can be beneficial to invert them if the user has selected a dark mode presentation so as to not flashbang them.
+I achieve this with the very simple CSS `filter: invert(95%) hue-rotate(180deg)`.
+This inverts an item but keeps the colours more or less as they should be by flipping the hue back.

+### Scroll Indication

+When perusing the content of an article, a scroll progress bar appears, with indicators of heading locations for ease of navigation.
+This implementation is inspired by the one on [LessWrong](https://lesswrong.com).
+Headers are noted and immediately jumpable, and it has two possible appearances that swap out based on breakpoints for a responsive experience best tailored to the user.

+On viewports with sufficient horizontal space, the indicator is displayed vertically and has a thumb that represents the height of the user's viewport.
+On narrower viewports, the indicator manifests as a horizontal progress bar at the top of the screen.

+Ideally, the base of this effect could be achieved using scroll-driven animations with additional JavaScript-based functionality considered progressive enhancement, but that has restrictions if the page has content beyond the main article, such as comments, where one must start implementing `overflow: scroll` hackery, so, alas, it currently requires JavaScript to achieve.

+Once again, you can view my [reference implementation on CodePen](https://codepen.io/OuterVale/pen/MYgoYzR) and the code as used on this site in [`scroll-indicator.js`](/assets/scripts/scroll-indicator.js).

 ### Search

-My entire site is fully searchable over on my [search page](/search) thanks to the wonderful [Pagefind](https://pagefind.app).
+My entire site is [fully searchable](/search) thanks to the wonderful [Pagefind](https://pagefind.app).
 Each page on my site includes well-defined metadata that permits further filtering and exclusion from results as necessary, which is excellent for being able to narrow down a result.

-As Pagefind is implemented client-side as a script, I've taken inspiration from [David Bushell's site](https://dbushell.com/2024/11/21/static-search-page-find) and implemented a fallback that does a site-specific search with Google should JavaScript be unavailable.
-I'd have preferred a better, more privacy-adhering, search engine, but unfortunately none provided results as good as Google.
+As Pagefind is implemented client-side as a script, I've taken inspiration from [David Bushell's site](https://dbushell.com/2024/11/21/static-search-page-find), and implemented a fallback that does a site-specific search with Google should JavaScript be unavailable.
+I'd have preferred a better, more privacy-adhering search engine, but unfortunately none have indexed by site as well as Google.

+### 404 Handling

+Occasionally, I break links.
+[I'm sorry](https://www.w3.org/Provider/Style/URI).
+Hosting my site statically does come with a few challenges, dynamic redirects being one of them.
+I could somewhat combat it with [Origami's redirect builtin](https://weborigami.org/builtins/site/redirect), but it's more hassle than I care for.

+Thus, I've got my client-side [`404-guesser.js`](/assets/scripts/404-guesser.js) script, which is once again shamelessly inspired by Gwern.
+It has some hard-coded handling for certain page structures I've moved in the past, but otherwise just tries to suggest the correct page if someone has made a typo.
+It'll look for similar URLs and spit out a list of suggestions.

+Beyond trying to get you to the right page, my 404 page also has a style tag with the `contenteditable` attribute, which allows one to write their own CSS that'll apply to the page.
+It's a lot of fun and a bit of an Easter egg for people who get lost.

-### IndieWeb
+### IndieWeb Integration

 In an effort to integrate open web concepts into this site, I've applied much of that outlined on the [IndieWeb wiki site](https://indieweb.org).